AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-windows-player.md

 If you get a black screen after you log in as the Kiosk user, it means that you may have incorrectly specified the path to the windows player executable.
 Log back in as the administrator and verify and rerun the script.

-The default installation path for Windows player is:
+The default installation path for Windows Player is:

 ***C:\Users\<your user>\AppData\Local\Programs\@aem-screensscreens-player-electron\AEM Screens Player.exe***